On the Anniversary of a Singularly Unsuccessful Switcheroo, We Count Down 15 of Soaps’ Most Unfortunate Recasts Ever

 When the powers that be do attempt to replace the departed performer, it can not only work but work brilliantly.
 Does anyone remember that somebody played The Young and the Restless’ Smilin’ Jack Abbott before Peter Bergman took over?
 (Because Terry Lester did, for years.)
 Can you even picture the pre-Leslie Charleson Monica Quartermaine on General Hospital (that would be Patsy Rahn) or, for that matter, the Chad DiMera who came before Days of our Lives‘ Billy Flynn (Casey Diedrick)?
 Didn’t think so.

 But it just isn’t always possible to replicate the success of the original actor/role combo.
-For instance, on July 4, 1985 — a whopping 35 years ago tomorrow — Search for Tomorrow attempted to pass off Louan Gideon as Liza Sentell, the beloved heroine that Sherry Mathis had already played for five years.
+For instance, on July 4, 1985 — a whopping 37 years ago today — Search for Tomorrow attempted to pass off Louan Gideon as Liza Sentell, the beloved heroine that Sherry Mathis had already played for five years.
 Not only were viewers unimpressed, the whole soap was cancelled a year later!
 (Remember it in better times via this photo gallery.)